 If your power Trim and Trim Motor is working fine but the engine or drive unit won’t stay Trimmed or bleeds down when in the up position, you most likely have a problem with the Hydraulic pump or Valve Body assembly.
 In that case it can be removed and rebuilt by a qualified repair facility.
 Replace the power Trim and Tilt hydraulic pump unit and fill the reservoir with the correct Power Tilt and Trim Fluid per your owner’s manual.
 Generally, Transmission fluid is not recommended.
 It can be hard on some seals due to the high amount of detergents.
 Most power Trim and Tilt units will purge the air from the system just by running the engine or sterndrive up and down two or three times with the vent plug loose.

-Now get going on repairing your tilt-n-trim so you can get out and enjoy your boat!
+Hope this helps you repair your tilt/trim system so you can get out and enjoy your boat.
 If you need any parts, visit us at Go2marine.com, or call toll free 1-800-998-9508.